RyanAfrish7/thumbsupply/README.md

 ## External bugs

-+ _ffmpeg_ is producing screenshots which mismatch the exact resolution specified by 1 unit.
++ _ffmpeg_ is producing screenshots which mismatch the resolution specified by 1 unit.